alzo-archi/xhpoffice/README.md

-# Elihpword (super-alpha POC)
+# Xhpoffice (super-alpha POC)

-Elihpword is a POC to use the PHPOffice group of (excellent) libraries through elixir.
+Xhpoffice is a POC to use the PHPOffice group of (great) libraries through elixir.
 In addition to a DSL to manipulate documents, it provides a `~PHP` sigil to run PHP code.
 PHPWord and friends heavily use mutation, so we build a tree of calls in a functional style in Elixir, which is rewritten to use mutation in PHP.

 ### Write a document